 Explanation:

-The return keyword in void functions may be used without specifying a return type.
+The return statement in functions with void return type can be utilized without explicitly defining a return value.

 5 th program: